+'''

 MEMDEBUG_NOTIFY = ['user@example.com']

-MEMUSAGE ENABLED
+'''

+MEMUSAGE\ENABLED

-Whether to enable the memory usage extension that will shutdown the Scrapy process when it exceeds a memory limit, and also notify by email when that happened.
+Whether to enable the memory usage extension.
+This extension keeps track of a peak memory used by the process (it writes it to stats).
+It can also optionally shutdown the Scrapy process when it exceeds a memory limit (see MEMUSAGE\LIMIT\MB), and notify by email when that happened (see MEMUSAGE\NOTIFY\MAIL).

-MEMUSAGE LIMIT MB
+MEMUSAGE\LIMIT\MB

-The maximum amount of memory to allow (in megabytes) before shutting down Scrapy (if MEMUSAGE_ENABLED is True).
+The maximum amount of memory to allow (in megabytes) before shutting down Scrapy (if MEMUSAGE\ENABLED is True).
 If zero, no check will be performed.

-MEMUSAGE CHECK INTERVAL SECONDS
+MEMUSAGE\CHECK\INTERVAL\SECONDS